ZenIDTeam/ZenID-android-sample/README.md

 });
 ```

-To get results of Optical character recognition (OCR) and investigations, you need to connect to our backend systems.
-To do so, you need to use our `ApiService` and make appropriate calls, for instance:
+To run optical character recognition (OCR) and investigate documents (please follow the link at http://your.frauds.zenid.cz/Sensitivity/Validators to get more details what investigation is about), you need to connect to our backend systems.
+To do so, you need to use our `ApiService` and and make appropriate calls to upload documents, for instance:
 ```
 apiService.postDocumentPictureSample(documentCountry, documentRole, documentCode, documentPage, documentPicturePath).enqueue(new retrofit2.Callback<SampleJson>() {